morandanieli/blockchain_demo/README.md

 The code was written as part of the highly recommended Udemy course [Build a Blockchain & Cryptocurrency using Python](https://www.udemy.com/course/build-a-blockchain-cryptocurrency-using-python/).
 The course explains the different parts of the code step-by-step.

-See this application in action by watching the (demonstration video)[https://drive.google.com/file/d/1-PirtjhYoOIUU1Nb88L66D1twXZ5Ka1e/view?usp=sharing].
+See this application in action by watching the [demonstration video](https://drive.google.com/file/d/1-PirtjhYoOIUU1Nb88L66D1twXZ5Ka1e/view?usp=sharing).

 ## Running the Application
 ### Prerequisites